kiwistrongis/distributed-assign/three/report.md

 A given request will take on average `0.8*5 + 0.2*20 = 8` ms. Therefore, the throughput will be approximately `1000/8 = 125` requests per second.

 ### ii), iii)
-Instead of doing the annoying discrete math in my head, I wrote a little program ( src/q2sim.rs ) to simulate each of the cases, and outputs the average amount of requests served per second.
+Instead of doing the annoying discrete math in my head, I wrote a little program ( src/q2sim.rs ) to simulate each of the cases, and output the average amount of requests served per second.
 ```
 $ bin/q2sim
 case ii result: 175.72